parislights wanted to make this again and asked that I repost the recipe, so here it is…

 Line a pan with heavy duty tinfoil and put a fairly close-mesh wire rack in the pan.
 Fold a piece of heavy duty tinfoil to the size of the loaf you intend to form (about 10×5″) and place on the rack.
 When you put the loaf on this, it will stop the mixture squidging through the rack underneath but will also allow the fat to drip off into the lined pan below as the meatloaf cooks.
 This way, it’s not swimming in its own fat at the end.

-I don’t paint the ketchup on top until baking is about three-quarters done.
+I don’t paint the ketchup on top until baking is about three-quarters done, when the internal temperature is past 120F/50C (don’t forget to wash the thermometer probe afterward).
 This way, it still darkens and thickens nicely, but doesn’t form the almost burned crust of the original recipe.
 The result:

 What do do with leftovers: